 So, who are the perceived “enemy combatants” of today’s black flag wavers?
 I’m not sure.
 As far as I can tell, those enemies are largely imaginary caricatures of other Americans, which makes the sight of such flags especially troubling.

-My guess is that American black flags probably mean different things to different people but generally symbolize a willingness to violently resist or attack whatever forces are viewed as aligned against them.
+We Floridians probably interpret American black flags in different ways.
+Still, I believe that those who display the flags generally express a willingness to violently resist or attack whatever forces they perceive as aligned against them.

 The vast majority of Americans generally want the same things.
 That is, we want to live in a safe and secure environment.
 We want an economy in which we can find work.
 We want to feed our families, afford decent shelter, and enjoy some of goods things in life.